Interested in setting up a social media account for Kellogg? Please complete this form and Marketing & Communications will respond within a week.

 - Protect private or confidential information.
 Social media blurs the lines between public and private information and between professional and personal lives.
 Once any form content (i.e. text, images, video) is digital, it can circulate and often will do so beyond your intended audience.
 Ask for permission if you want to post a photo or conversation that other parties may have considered private.
 Please don’t use public social media to discuss internal Kellogg matters.

 - Respect others.
 Kellogg welcomes, respects and honors diversity of customs, values and points of view.
 Be true to yourself online but be cautious and respectful with potentially inflammatory topics like race, politics, and religion.
 It goes without saying that ethnic slurs, personal insults and obscenity are discouraged in general and certainly not welcome in Kellogg forums.

 - Correct mistakes.
 We all make mistakes but, if you make them in social media, try to be transparent and correct them quickly.
 If, for example, you take down a blog post and re-post it with a correction, note that you did so.

 - Don’t SPAM.
 Whether you blog, tweet or just post on Facebook, social media should be a two-way conversation.
-Repetitive posts that don’t generate response are often construed as SPAM which doesn’t represent you or the Kellogg School well.
+Overly promotional or repetitive posts that don’t generate response are often construed as SPAM which doesn’t represent you or the Kellogg School well.